-f.
-Appeal Procedures

-Either the Reporting Party or Responding Party may appeal the decision or the sanction(s), condition(s) and restriction(s) imposed by the Hearing Officers by submitting a written appeal to the Executive Vice President of Academic Affairs or his/her designee within five (5) business days of receiving the written decision.
+- f.
+Appeal Procedures.
+Either the Complaining Party or Responding Party may appeal the decision or the sanction(s), condition(s) and restriction(s) imposed by the Hearing Officers by submitting a written appeal to the Provost or their designee within five (5) business days of receiving the written decision.
 The appeal must clearly set forth the grounds for the appeal, together with the evidence upon which the appeal is based.
 A disagreement with the decision alone shall not constitute grounds for appeal.
-The only proper grounds for appeal and the only issues that may be considered on appeal are as follows:

-- (1) A procedural [or substantive] error occurred that significantly impacted the outcome of the hearing (e.g. substantiated bias, material deviation from established procedures, etc.) - (2) The discovery of new evidence, unavailable during the original hearing or review of the case, which could substantially impact the original finding or sanction.
-A summary of this new evidence and its potential impact must be included; or - (3) The sanctions imposed substantially vary from the range of sanctions normally imposed for similar infractions.
+The only proper grounds for appeal and the only issues that may be considered on appeal are as follows: - i.
+A procedural [or substantive] error occurred that significantly impacted the outcome of the hearing (e.g. substantiated bias, material deviation from established procedures, etc.) - ii.
+The discovery of new evidence, unavailable during the original hearing or review of the case, which could substantially impact the original finding or sanction.
+A summary of this new evidence and its potential impact must be included; or - iii.
+The sanctions imposed substantially vary from the range of sanctions normally imposed for similar infractions.

-The Executive Vice President of Academic Affairs will review the appeal to determine if the appeal is timely and properly sets forth the appropriate grounds for appeal.
+The Provost or their designee will review the appeal to determine if the appeal is timely and properly sets forth the appropriate grounds for appeal.
 If any of these requirements are not met, the appeal will be dismissed, and the original decision of the Hearing Officers will be final.
-If the grounds for an appeal are determined proper by the Executive Vice President of Academic Affairs, the Title IX Coordinator will provide the request for appeal to the other party and provide opportunity for response.
-Any responses must be provided to the Executive Vice President of Academic Affairs within five (5) business days after receiving a copy of the request for appeal.
+If the grounds for an appeal are determined proper by the Provost or their designee, the Title IX Coordinator will provide the request for appeal to the other party and provide opportunity for response.
+Any responses must be provided to the Provost or their designee within five (5) business days after receiving a copy of the request for appeal.